 When are medicines for urinary urgency and incontinence usually prescribed?

-For people with stress incontinence, duloxetine may be advised if pelvic floor exercises alone are not helping to treat your stress incontinence.
+For people with stress incontinence, duloxetine may be advised if pelvic floor exercises alone are not helping to treat their stress incontinence.
 It is usually advised in women who do not want to undergo surgery, or in women who have health problems that may mean that surgery is unsuitable.

 For people with urge incontinence, lifestyle measures (for example, cutting down on caffeine and alcohol) and bladder retraining are normally tried first.
 If there is not enough improvement with bladder training alone, medicines may then be considered.